MnkyArts/Twitch-Whitelist/README.md

 # Twitch Follower Whitelist

 Twitch Follower Whitelist is a handy tool designed for broadcasters or groups of broadcasters to streamline the process of managing viewer access to their Minecraft servers.
-By linking their Twitch accounts, broadcasters can authenticate viewers and grant whitelist access based on their Twitch follow status. 🎮🔒
+By linking their Twitch accounts, the tool can authenticate viewers and grant whitelist access based on their Twitch follow status. 🎮🔒

 ## Features